murdams2402/HELIOS_Spectroscopy/README.md

 # or the following
 python3 interface.py
 ```
-Make sure your spectrometer is connected to your computer before launching the spectrometer.
+ Once the code is launched, a long window should appear, such as the one below:

 ![Image of the user interface](/Images/interface.png)

+In order to visualise the spectrum, click once on the `Launch spectrometer` button.
+If nothing happens, make sure that your spectrometer is connected properly to your computer.

 ## Spectral analysis codes